Mediums Talking to the Dead

 The spirit guides will be aware of the medium’s interests and knowledge.
 For example, the medium may love music and have a wide musical knowledge.
 If this is the case, you may be able to project to him your favorite tune, or one of the tunes played at your funeral.
 A medium with a good knowledge of music is more likely to “get” the tune you are giving him.
 Similarly, if the medium has a good sense of direction and knowledge of geography, you may be able to more easily show him places that were important to you in life.
 A memory of the streets of Paris, France, may be recognized by the medium, who is then able to name this city as being significant to you.

 The famous spirit healer Harry Edwards likened mediumistic communication to a violin: “If the instrument is a poor one, it is reflected in the musical tones that come from it.
 The result also reflects the musician’s intimacy and knowledge of how to use the violin.
 Give the master violinist a superb instrument, and the result is far different.
 Every good instrumentalist has to know his instrument, the feel of it, and this can only come through usage and experience.
-It is just the same with mediumship.”
+It is just the same as mediumship.”

 Given the inherent difficulties associated with spirit communication, what could you provide to, as much as possible, specifically identify you as the spirit communicator?
 Supposedly, you can’t give your usual basic information (name, address, identification number) because the medium’s mind is not receptive to this type of information.
 With the communication limited to sensations and visual impressions, what could you give to the medium?